Roberto Frigerio: Basel

 Frigerio won the Swiss championship title in Basel's 1966–67 season.
 Basel finished the championship one point clear of FC Zürich who finished in second position.
 Basel won 16 of the 26 games, drawing eight, losing twice, and they scored 60 goals conceding just 20.
 Frigerio was the team's top goal scorer with 16 league goals.
 In that season Frigerio won the double with Basel.
 In the Cup final on 15 May 1967 Basel's opponents were Lausanne-Sports.
 In the former Wankdorf Stadium, Helmut Hauser scored the decisive goal via penalty.
 The game went down in football history due to the sit-down strike that followed this goal.
 After 88 minutes of play, with the score at 1–1, referee Karl Göppel awarded Basel a controversial penalty.
 André Grobéty had pushed Hauser gently in the back and Hauser let himself drop theatrically.
 Subsequently, after the 2–1 lead for Basel the Lausanne players refused to resume the game and they sat down demonstratively on the pitch.
 The referee had to abandon the match.
 Basel were awarded the cup with a 3–0 forfait.

 Between the years 1958 to 1960 and again from 1963 to 1968, Frigerio played a total of 256 games for Basel scoring a total of 176 goals.
-144 of these games were in the Nationalliga A, 23 in the Swiss Cup, 18 in the european competitions (Cup of the Alps, Inter-Cities Fairs Cup, European Cup) and 71 were friendly games.
-He scored 74 goals in the domestic league, 22 in the Swiss Cup, 7 in the european competitions and the other 73 were scored during the test games.
+144 of these games were in the Nationalliga A, 23 in the Swiss Cup, 18 in the European competitions (Cup of the Alps, Inter-Cities Fairs Cup, European Cup) and 71 were friendly games.
+He scored 74 goals in the domestic league, 22 in the Swiss Cup, 7 in the European competitions and the other 73 were scored during the test games.
 The highest number of goals that he scored for Basel in a league match was four and this was on 29 October 1966 in the home game at the Landhof as Basel won 10–0 against FC Moutier.
 The highest number of goals that he scored for Basel in a test match was six.
 This was achieved twice, on 16.02.1966 in a 9-0 victory against Black Stars and in July by another 9–0 victory against local club FC Allschwil.

+Final years

-Following his time in Basel, Frigerio moved on to play three seasons for Bellinzona and then he moved on to play for US Gambarogno, in a lower tier of Swiss football, where he ended his active football career.
+Following his time in Basel, Frigerio moved on to play three seasons for Bellinzona and then he ended his professional career and joined local amateur club US Gambarogno, in a lower tier of Swiss football, where he ended his active football career.

+International

+Frigerio was nominated in the Swiss national squad for the 1962 FIFA World Cup, but he remained as an unused substitute on the bench in all three games.
+He played his debut for the country on 3 May 1967 as Switzerland lost their home game 21 to Czechoslovakia and this was to remain his only appearance for the team.